aerogear/aerogear.org/docs/specs/aerogear-security-offline/index.md

 The API should allow the local storage to be self-encrypted, by that we mean once **KeyStore/KeyChain** is opened, any data inserted was supposed to be properly encrypted.

+## Offline storage

+AeroGear already comes with several options for offline storage, thankfuly to our team.
+Here comes some options

+- Android: Memory, SQLite
+- iOS: Memory, SQLite
+- JavaScript: Memory, Session Local, Indexed DB and WebSQL

+All the storage mechanisms already support encryption with *AES-GCM* using KDF functions to generate password based keys.

 ## Offline Authentication